oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The Common Security Advisory Framework (CSAF) Version 2.0 is the definitive reference for the language which supports creation, update, and interoperable exchange of security advisories as structured information on products, vulnerabilities and the status of impact and remediation among interested parties.

 #### Status:
-This document was last revised or approved by the OASIS Common Security Advisory Framework (CSAF) TC on the above date.
+This document was last revised or approved by the membership of OASIS on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=csaf#technical.

 TC members should send comments on this specification to the TC's email list.
 Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "Send A Comment" button on the TC's web page at https://www.oasis-open.org/committees/csaf/.

 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr/#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr/), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page (https://www.oasis-open.org/committees/csaf/ipr.php).

-Note that any machine-readable content ([Computer Language Definitions](https://www.oasis-open.org/policies-guidelines/tc-process/#wpComponentsCompLang)) declared Normative for this Work Product is provided in separate plain text files.
+Note that any machine-readable content ([Computer Language Definitions](https://www.oasis-open.org/policies-guidelines/tc-process-2017-05-26/#wpComponentsCompLang)) declared Normative for this Work Product is provided in separate plain text files.
 In the event of a discrepancy between any such plain text file and display content in the Work Product's prose narrative document(s), the content in the separate plain text file prevails.

 #### Citation format:
 When referencing this specification the following citation format should be used:

 **[csaf-v2.0]**

 _Common Security Advisory Framework Version 2.0_.
 Edited by Langley Rock, Stefan Hagen, and Thomas Schmidt.
-01 August 2022.
-OASIS Committee Specification 03. https://docs.oasis-open.org/csaf/csaf/v2.0/cs03/csaf-v2.0-cs03.html.
+18 November 2022.
+OASIS Standard. https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html.
 Latest stage: https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html.

 -------